Trump's Tariffs and Their Consequences

 England walled off its Dominion countries and colonies from American imports; France and Holland did the same with their colonies.
 Since imports and exports were a small percent of the American economy, the Smoot-Hawley tariff bill was probably not a major cause of the Great Depression.
 But, on the margin, it contributed to the length and depth of the Great Depression.

 Imports and exports are a much higher percent of the American economy now.
 Protectionism has a higher cost than in the 1930s.
+About 5% in 1930 vs. about 20% now.

 Tariffs and other barriers to trade reenforced America's isolationism.
 To keep America out of the looming European war (on England's and France's side), a strong America First movement arose.
 Some of its members, including Charles Lindbergh and a future president of Yale, were pro-Hitler.
 The organization effectively disbanded in December, 1941.

 Another possible analogy.
 In 1938, Neville Chamberlain, the Prime Minister of England, caved in to Hitler's threatened annexation of part of Czechoslovakia.
-He said he believed that Hitler, as promised, would not try to take over any more of Europe.
+He said he believed that Hitler, as promised, would not try to take over any more of Czechoslovakia or Europe.
 Chamberlain, on returning to England, announced there would be "peace in out time."
 A year later England went to war because Hitler invaded Poland.
 Chamberlain remained Prime Minister until Dunkirk.

 A LITTLE INTERNATIONAL ECONOMICS